WHAT DA FACK IS DAFENGA?

 I got locked up in Jan 2007 and I got out in 2008.
 I wasn't able to really get back on my feet until 2009 when I decided to go to the studio and start recording music again.

 In 2013-2014 I hooked up with guys from my neighborhood.
 One of my old friends had screen printing equipment in the basement of his restaurant.
-So me and another dude teamed up and started designing and printed out T-shirts.
-Then I would come upstairs and set up a table outside and sell the shirts.
-That didn't last long, But I got experience using screen printing equipment and software.
+So me and another dude teamed up and started designing and printing T-shirts.
+Then I would set up a table outside and sell the shirts.
+That didn't last long, But I got experience using screen printing equipment and graphic design software.

 Being that I took a LONG break from drawing and painting, I needed a way to get back into it, but my life didn't consist of being able to sit for hours 'drawing'.